yusra05/yusra05/README.md

 ➡  I'm currently pursuing Computer Science from the University of Delhi 🏛️

-➡ *I have contributed to the open-source* as a part of  Timechain summer of code, Hacktoberfest & JGEC Winter of Code 🚀
+➡ *I have contributed to the open-source* as a part of  Timechain summer of code, Hacktoberfest, SWOC & JGEC Winter of Code 🚀

 ➡  I am Full-Stack Developer 👨‍💻